 Turn on auto-complete in CMD permanently

-To enable auto-complete permanently in command prompt, run regedit to open the Registry Editor, and navigate to the following registry key:
+To enable auto-complete permanently in the command prompt, run regedit to open the Registry Editor and navigate to the following registry key:

 You will have to edit the CompletionChar value.
 The default is 40 in Hexadecimal.
 Set the value of REG_DWORD to 9.
 This will enable folder name completion.

 Next, double-click on PathCompletionChar and change its value to 9.

 This will set the TAB key as the control character.